 With all this being said, my final opinion is that, surprisingly, free WordPress hosting is good for running temporary tests or other experimental projects.
 To prove a concept, to get a site working quickly, etc.

 However, at the same time, I wouldn’t risk using it for a business purpose, like e-commerce, or a branding site for a business, or anything similar.
 Maybe it’s just my point of view, but I just wouldn’t trust my business to a host that I don’t pay money for, hence I have no leverage or no ask when some of my requirements are not being met.
 Then there’s also the uncertainty regarding the site ownership that I mentioned earlier.
 Just not the kind of stress I’m willing to deal with.
+Find out what other people think about free WordPress hosting.

 So in a nutshell (albeit just my own personal opinion):